 Also having partially redirected it’s the foreign economic relations from Europe to Asia and by advancing the concept of Greater Eurasia, and having restored its military strength, my country, Russia, has also changed the balance of power in the world.

 Only some ten to twelve years ago, a major part of the Russian elite regarded their country as European periphery.
-Now, the ruling elite consider themselves increasingly Central Eurasian and are building Greater Eurasia jointly with China and other Asian partners, and with India.
+Now, the ruling elite consider themselves increasingly Northern and Central Eurasian and are building Greater Eurasia partnership jointly with China and other Asian partners, and, of course, with India.

 Europe will partake too sometime in the future, but certainly as a secondary participant.